Arts and Culture Grants Program

 Step 1.
 Your grant application is received by Arts NT through GrantsNT.

 Step 2.
-Your eligibility is reviewed to confirm you don’t have outstanding acquittals or compliance issues, and your application is complete and addresses grant objectives.
+Your application is reviewed to confirm it is eligible and you don’t have outstanding acquittals or compliance issues.

 Step 3.
-Your application is then assessed against the published assessment criteria, completing notes and scores.
+If your application is eligible, it is assessed against the published assessment criteria.

 Step 4.
-If you’re successful, you will be notified.
-Arts NT will follow up with a contract to sign.
-Once your signed contract is received, the payment will be actioned.
+If your application is successful, you will be notified.
+Arts NT will provide a funding agreement and a vendor creation / amendment form for you to sign.
+Once your signed agreement and completed forms are received and processed, the grant payment will be made.